Ada-C6/weekly-learning-goals/weekly-learning-goals/week-10.md

+# Week 10 (Rails week 3)

-# Week 10: Rails III - CSS Frameworks & Automated Testing With MediaRanker
+## Automated Testing, Advanced Controllers and CSS Frameworks With MediaRanker

+### Testing in Rails
+- Understand the high-level ideas of testing in Rails
-- Be able to craft automated tests for Rails Models using Minitest assertions.
+- Test Rails Models using Minitest specs
-- Be able to create test data with relationships using Fixtures.
+- Create test data with relationships using Fixtures
-- Be able to test renderings, redirections, response codes in Rails Controllers using automated testing.
+- Test renderings, redirections, response codes in Rails Controllers
-- Use Parameters with controller testing utilizing fixture data.
+- Differentiate between _unit testing_ and _end to end_ testing

+### Advanced Controllers
+- Use `session` and `flash` to track user data between requests
+- DRY up controllers using filters
+- Restrict what actions can be taken by which users

+### Foundation
-- Be able to structure the layout of your site using the Foundation CSS framework.
+- Understand the problem solved by the Foundation CSS framework

-No weekly assessment - enjoy the takehome over the weekend!
+- Lay out a web page using the Foundation